3D and 4D World Modeling: A Survey: Introduction

-\item \textbf{Position in the broader landscape.} The adjacent lines -- video/panorama/mesh world models \cite{tencent2025hunyuanworld-v1.0,tencent2025hunyuanworld-voyager} and object-centric 3D asset generators \cite{tencent2024hunyuan3d-v1.0,tencent2025hunyuan3d-v2.0,tencent2025hunyuan3d-v2.5} -- are complementary: they supply appearance, topology, and assets, while native 3D/4D world models supply geometry-grounded dynamics and interaction \cite{zhang2025copilot4d,zhao2025drivedreamer4d}.
-Practical systems increasingly compose these capabilities: mesh/panorama worlds initialized from assets, then \textit{driven} by occupancy- or LiDAR-based dynamics, or video models constrained by 3D priors for view and motion correctness.
+The adjacent lines -- video/panorama/mesh world models \cite{tencent2025hunyuanworld-voyager} and object-centric 3D asset generators \cite{tencent2024hunyuan3d-v1.0} -- are complementary: they supply appearance, topology, and assets, while native 3D/4D world models supply geometry-grounded dynamics and interaction \cite{zhang2025copilot4d,zhao2025drivedreamer4d}.
+Practical systems increasingly compose these capabilities: mesh/panorama worlds initialized from assets, then \emph{driven} by occupancy- or LiDAR-based dynamics, or video models constrained by 3D priors for view and motion correctness.
 Our scope centers on the latter -- native 3D/4D -- while acknowledging and cross-referencing where cross-pollination occurs.